Rangi Heremaia

 Te Rangitahi "Rangi" Heremaia is a fictional character on the New Zealand soap opera Shortland Street who was portrayed by Blair Strang from 1995 to 2001 and again in a cameo in 2022.

-The character was renowned and iconic for his absurd and unrealistic storylines.
-The most famous of which was a long running incest storyline with fan favourite - Donna Heka (Stephanie Tauevihi).
+The character was renowned and iconic for his unusual and unrealistic storylines; One of which being a long running incest storyline with Donna Heka (Stephanie Tauevihi), creating a "will-they/won't-they" dynamic that lasted many years.
 The two eventually discovered they were in no way related and married in an iconic wedding that aired on the show's 2000th episode.
-Other memorable storylines for the character include his romance with Rachel McKenna (Angela Bloomfield), his two car accidents (one of which left him paralyzed), getting stabbed twice, recovering from paraplegia and losing his girlfriend as he was about to propose.
+Other memorable storylines for the character include his romance with Rachel McKenna (Angela Bloomfield), two car accidents (one of which left him paralyzed), getting stabbed twice, recovering from paraplegia and his girlfriend dying as he was about to propose.
 The character survived the 2001 cast overhaul only for Strang to quit the show due to a "stress related illness".
 The character was written off in a whodunit storyline that saw his body discovered after being missing for weeks.
 It was eventually revealed he was murdered by his mistress' husband.

 The character and his romance with Donna proved highly favourable for fans, with his absurd storylines also being remembered as iconic.
 Rangi's death remains known as one of the most memorable deaths on the show.
-Rangi would return as a humorous cameo in Shortland Street's 30th anniversary special.